antonioacsj/hush/README.md

-# Rash - Rush Hash
+# Rash - Hash Tool for Rush people

 Rash is a high-performance hashing algorithm designed to handle increasingly larger files by utilizing parallel computation.

+To small files, computes hashes in a multithread environment.
-It divides files into blocks, hashes them in parallel, and then combines the block hashes into a final hash, similar to how a blockchain works.
+To big files, it divides into blocks, hashes them in parallel, and then combines the block hashes into a final hash, similar to how a blockchain works.

 ## Supported Algorithms